aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 #### JSON

-When using the data masking utility with dictionaries or JSON strings, you can provide a list of keys to obfuscate the corresponding values.
-If no fields are provided, the entire data object will be masked or encrypted.
+When using the data masking utility with dictionaries or JSON strings, you can provide a list of keys to obfuscate the corresponding values to the `fields` parameter.
 You can select values of nested keys by using dot notation.
+The `fields` parameter only supports selecting values using basic dot notation and does not provide support for wildcards or any other matching expressions.
+If a `fields` parameter is provided, then the rest of the dictionary or JSON string will remain unchanged, and only the values corresponding to the keys given will be masked (or encrypted/decrypted).

-fields dict and string
+If `fields` is not provided, the entire data object will be masked (or encrypted/decrypted).

 <!-- markdownlint-disable MD013 -->
 ???+ note